Take an Independent Tour of The Best Munich Beer Gardens

 There’s nothing quite like a Bavarian Biergarten, and these are our Top 5 Munich Biergartens (and Bier Halls) that you shouldn’t miss.

 Tram 16, 17 stop: Hopfenstraße

 I’m ashamed to say that it took us countless visits to the Augustiner Keller before we found the actual Keller (cellar).
-A small, nondescript winding staircase takes you underground into the old cellar where the beer was originally stored.
+A small, nondescript winding staircase takes you underground into the old cellar where the beer was originally stored before refrigeration.
 It’s now a dining area with brick arches and barreled ceilings where you can enjoy a meal or rounds of Augustiner beer.

-The Augustinerkeller is a short 5 to 10-minute walk from the Hauptbahnhof (the main train station) which makes it an easy Biergarten to get to from just about anywhere in Munich.
+The Augustinerkeller is a short 5 to 10-minute walk from the Hauptbahnhof (the main train station), making it an easy Biergarten to get to from just about anywhere in Munich.

 Bus 54, 68 stop: Chinesischer Turm

-I highly recommend a walk through the Englischer Garten to get there, but there’s a bus stop right out front and tram stop within a few minutes walk.
+I highly recommend a walk through the Englischer Garten to get there, but there’s a bus stop right out front, and a tram stop within a few minutes walk.
 You can also call a taxi if you’ve had a bit more beer than you planned and can’t figure out public transportation.
-(Yep, been there.)
+(Yep, been there. 😉)